Aims and Scope

 4. Circular Economy & Resource Engineering

-Engineering solutions for waste reduction and the sustainable lifecycle of chemicals and materials.
+The Focus: Designing closed-loop engineering solutions that eliminate waste, maximize resource recovery, and ensure the sustainable lifecycle of chemicals and materials.

 Key Topics: Recycling Technology and Waste Management, Green Chemistry, Sustainable Process Engineering, and the valorization of industrial by-products.